s8sato/kyodoku/docs/spec.md

 ### Channel Placement

-* ISBN text channels belong to the category provided via the `TEXT_CHANNEL_CATEGORY_ID` environment variable when set; otherwise they are created at the guild root.
+* ISBN text channels belong to the category provided via the `TEXT_CHANNEL_CATEGORY_ID` environment variable.
-* ISBN voice channels belong to the category provided via the `VOICE_CHANNEL_CATEGORY_ID` environment variable when set; otherwise they are created at the guild root.
+* ISBN voice channels belong to the category provided via the `VOICE_CHANNEL_CATEGORY_ID` environment variable.
 * Channel names exceeding the length limit are truncated with an ellipsis suffix to make the shortening visible.

 ### Session Deletion